deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “Godshit…” he cursed. “...I take it you heard about those on Earth?”

-“Singer and me… our first child, he died of a sickness, before he could even try to talk,” Vemik reminded him.
+“Singer and me… our first child, she died of a sickness, before she could even try to talk,” Vemik reminded him.
 “Every year, we lose hands of children to sickness.
 Others who live, they’re marked and weak.
 Some never grow strong again.

 “...What did you hear exactly?”